sidsenkumar11/riscv-rocket/README.md

     The FPGA Board contains the FPGA and several I/O devices.
 When the board is turned on, the contents of the SD card are used to configure the FPGA and boot Linux on the ARM core.
 	</li>
 	<li><b>Development System</b><br>
     The development system is a PC with an SD card reader.
-We develop a number of applications on the development system and each of them will get transferred to the FPGA for different purposes.<br><br>

-    Second, we also need to transfer the Rocket Core Verilog design on the SD card so that the FPGA can actually run the RISC-V ISA.
+We develop a number of applications on the development system and each of them will get transferred to the FPGA for different purposes.<br><br>Second, we also need to transfer the Rocket Core Verilog design on the SD card so that the FPGA can actually run the RISC-V ISA.
 We can tell the FPGA to run the Rocket Core design by interfacing with the ARM core over USB or SSH.
-After connecting to the ARM core, we would just run riscv-fesvr with the RISC-V design as an argument.<br><br>

-    Finally, we also need to transfer RISC-V Linux and the user application to begin running on the FPGA's Rocket Core.
+After connecting to the ARM core, we would just run riscv-fesvr with the RISC-V design as an argument.<br><br>Finally, we also need to transfer RISC-V Linux and the user application to begin running on the FPGA's Rocket Core.
 Once the hardware design for Rocket Core is loaded onto the FPGA, it will begin running RISC-V Linux - a Linux distribution compiled entirely in RISC-V. This distribution can then run executable binaries compiled for RISC-V as well.
 	</li>
 </ol>

-#### RISC-V Binaries on Pre-Built Images for ARM Core
+### RISC-V Binaries on Pre-Built Images for ARM Core
 UC Berkeley provides several pre-built binaries in its fpga-zynq repository so that users can quickly run RISC-V binaries on the FPGA.
 Some terms to know:  The Xilinx SDK is a software suite that contains toolchains to compile binaries in formats that the Zybo's CPU will understand.
 Vivado is an IDE for writing hardware designs, compiling binaries for the ARM core, and transferring designs to the FPGA.
 The binaries provided are as follows:

 <ul>
-    <li><b>boot.bin</b> - This is generated by the Xilinx SDK from Vivado and contains three files.</li>

-    - A bitstream (rocketchip\_wrapper.bit) which configures the FPGA with the Rocket Chip design.
+    <li><b>boot.bin</b> - This is generated by the Xilinx SDK from Vivado and contains three files.<br><br>- A bitstream (rocketchip\_wrapper.bit) which configures the FPGA with the Rocket Chip design.
 This is the Rocket Chip itself that will be run on the FPGA.
-We will later see how to create our own bitstreams so we can create different configurations of Rocket Chips.<br>

-    - A first stage bootloader (FSBL.elf).
+We will later see how to create our own bitstreams so we can create different configurations of Rocket Chips.<br> - A first stage bootloader (FSBL.elf).
 This bootloader configures the Zynq system based on the project's block design, so it is built using the Xilinx SDK as well.
-After the bootloader is finished, it hands control to u-boot.<br>

-    - A second stage bootloader (u-boot.elf) that takes configuration information and prepares the ARM processing system for booting Linux.
-After u-boot finishes, it hands off execution to the ARM Linux kernel.<br>
+After the bootloader is finished, it hands control to u-boot.<br> - A second stage bootloader (u-boot.elf) that takes configuration information and prepares the ARM processing system for booting Linux.
+After u-boot finishes, it hands off execution to the ARM Linux kernel.<br></li>
     <li><b>ARM Linux (uImage)</b> - The copy of Linux designed to run on the ARM CPU.
 Within this Linux system, we can run tools like fesvr-zedboard to interact with the RISC-V Rocket Core.</li>
     <li><b>ARM RAMDisk (uramdisk.image.gz)</b> - The RAMDisk mounted by the ARM Linux.
 It contains the root filesystem.</li>
     <li><b>devicetree.dtb</b> - Contains information about the ARM core's peripherals for Linux.</li>
 </ul>

-### Generating Pre-Built Binaries and Running on Zybo
+## Generating Pre-Built Binaries and Running on Zybo
 ```
 git clone https://github.com/ucb-bar/fpga-zynq.git
 cd fpga-zynq/zybo